-Since the Kansas Lottery's start up in November 1987, through June 30, 2018, Lottery ticket sales have produced nearly $1.8 billion in revenues transferred to the State of Kansas.
-In that same time period, nearly $3.3 billion worth of prizes have been paid to players, and retailers have earned more than $340 million in commissions
+Since the Kansas Lottery’s start up in November 1987, through June 30, 2022, lottery ticket sales have produced nearly $2.1 billion in revenues transferred to the State of Kansas.
+In that same time period, nearly $4.0 billion worth of prizes have been paid to players, and retailers have earned more than $411 million in commissions.
+The Lottery’s fiscal year 2022, which ended June 30, 2022, produced nearly $313 million in sales and more than $80 million transferred to the State.

 The State Gaming Revenues Fund (SGRF) is funded through monthly transfers from the Kansas Lottery.
-Transfers are made from the Gaming Fund to funds dedicated to economic development initiatives, prison construction and maintenance projects, local juvenile detention facilities, problem gambling assistance, and the State General Fund.
+Transfers are then made from the SGRF to funds dedicated to economic development initiatives, prison construction and maintenance projects, local juvenile detention facilities, problem gambling assistance, and the State General Fund.

 |Economic Development Initiatives Fund||$42,432,000|